TrueSparrowSystems/slackmin/README.md

 ## Demo

 As a demo of Slackmin, let's take an example use case: Customer Support Team received a complaint on broken product.
-They want to check on user’s order history and issues refunds to the original Payment Method accordingly.
+They want to check on user’s order history and issue refund.

-The customer support executive gets the order details using a slach command.
+The customer support executive gets the order details using a slash command.
 Then she clicks on "User Order History" button to get a sheet URL, which has all the past orders from that user.
-She checks the order history excel depending on the business logic.
-Then she clicks on "Issue Refund" button to open the issue refund modal and fills in required information and clicks "Submit".
-This issues the refund and also sends in an activity log message in the channel, which helps in tracking.
+She checks the order history.
+Then she clicks on "Issue Refund" button to open the issue refund modal, provide the  required information and clicks "Submit".
+Voila!
+Refund issued with a log message in the channel, which brings in transparency.

 Following video shows the demo in action.